Dual Degree Process

 Preparing to Enter the Dual Degree Program

-By the END of junior year as a Communication Major, you should have completed your six required courses and one upper level elective for the major.
+By the END of junior year as a Communication or Journalism and Media Studies major, you should have completed your six required courses and one upper level elective for the major.
 However, you do not have to complete these prior to applying to the MCM Dual Degree program.

 Applying to the Program